hantingxie/gamesparks-docs-v2/MARKDOWN/Documentation/Configurator/Running Totals.md

     * *Sum* - The Running Total will be created to add all the values posted together.
     * *Count* - The Running Total will be created to count the number of times the player has called the Event.
     * *Last* - The Running Total will be created to track the last value posted.
+    * *Supplemental* \- A running total will be created with no value calculated.
+You can use this when you want to store some extra information within the game context but do not want this to affect on the Leaderboard ranking.
+(For example, in a racing game you can keep note of weather conditions on the track as well as player lap times but changing weather conditions do not affect the player's Leaderboard ranking.)
   * *Filter Type & Filter Value* - Allows you to control an optional filter for values tracked (<, >, * , and so on).
 Events posted that do not match the filter are ignored.

 ![](img/RunningTotals/12.png)